 What are the symptoms?

-Symptoms may happen all the time, or only when you are tired or sick.
+Symptoms may happen all the time, or only when your child is tired or sick.
 Symptoms may include:

 - Double vision

 - Shutting one eye in outdoor light or squinting one or both eyes

 For an infant, your provider may hold a small light in front of your baby's eyes to check if the reflection of this light is properly centered in each eye.
 In another test, your provider covers one of your child's eyes and then the other to see if your child’s eyes shift abnormally when focusing on a near or distant object.

 Your provider will test your child’s vision and ability to follow objects with each eye.
 In older children, the provider will test if your child’s eyes can work well together by checking for three-dimensional vision.
 He or she will also examine your child’s eyes for any signs of disease.

 Children who have strabismus need to be treated as soon as possible so that they can develop normal vision.
 Treatment that begins after the age of 6 years may improve a child's appearance but does not always help vision problems.

 - Patching or using prescription eyedrops in the stronger eye: This treatment forces your child’s brain to pay attention to the weak eye.
 The weak eye works harder and develops more normally.